Bisquick Recipes

 Collecting Old Recipe Books

-I didn't really ever think about old recipes that much, until I found myself looking for some basic, old fashioned, simple, recipes I used to cook when I was younger.
+I didn't really ever think about old recipes that much, until I found myself looking for some basic, old fashioned, simple recipes I used to cook when I was younger.
 I found a recipe book from the 1950's at a yard sale.
-Then one day when I went to a thrift store, looking for more recipes, I was fortunate to find three more old recipe books.
+Then one day when I went to a thrift store, looking for more books, I was fortunate to find three more old recipe books.
 I now have a little bit of a collection going.
 It seems people like to collect old books, but for some reason they don't want old recipe books, so I am delighted.